-The simp-core project provides suitable build Dockerfiles for both EL 6 and EL 7 in the build/Dockerfiles directory.
+The simp-core project provides suitable build Dockerfiles for both EL 6 and EL 7 under the build/Dockerfiles/ directory.

-These work well for building both CentOS 6 and 7 artifacts and the usage is noted at the top of those files.
+These work well for building both CentOS 6 and 7 artifacts.
+Their usage is noted in the comments at the top of each file.